roccomuso/memorystore/README.md

 var MemoryStore = require('memorystore')(session)

 app.use(session({
-    store: new MemoryStore(options),
+    store: new MemoryStore({
+      checkPeriod: 86400000 // prune expired entries every 24h
+    }),
     secret: 'keyboard cat'
 }))
 ```

 ## Options

 * `checkPeriod` Define how long MemoryStore will check for expired.
-The period is in ms. By default every 24 hour.
-Pass `0` or `false` to disable the automatic check.
+The period is in ms. The automatic check is disabled by default!
+Not setting this is kind of silly, since that's the whole purpose of this lib.
 * `max` The maximum size of the cache, checked by applying the length
   function to all values in the cache.
 It defaults to `Infinity`.
 * `ttl` Session TTL (expiration) in milliseconds.
 Defaults to session.maxAge (if set), or one day.
 This may also be set to a function of the form `(options, sess, sessionID) => number`.